-Creating Career Pathways through CHAP
+Creating Careers through CHAP

 Chicago House has been fighting the spread of HIV since our inception.
 We continue to make great strides through the Getting to Zero Illinois plan, a collaboration between government agencies, health care providers, and sister organizations, with the aim to end the HIV epidemic in Illinois by 2030.